 2. Clay Pot Heater

-Four to six tea candles are needed to do the task.
+Four to six tea candles are needed to produce warm air for the room.

 The tea candle heater’s heat exchange mechanism is what makes it work.
-The terracotta flowerpots serve as a heat exchanger, and after 20 to 30 minutes, the tiny flames of a few tea candles will cause them to heat up significantly.
+The terracotta flowerpots serve as an emergency heat exchanger, and after 20 to 30 minutes, the tiny flames of a few tea candles will cause them to heat up significantly.

 A cautious location is needed for this DIY heater as well.
 If it’s pushed over, blazing alcohol won’t spread, but melted wax is very flammable, and open flames are open flames, so it’s best to take severe preventive measures.

 If you do this right, you’ll have hot air in your room after just a little bit of time.

 https://www.youtube.com/watch?v=jfLWAQy2NasIn making a flower pot and tea candle heater, you’ll need a 4-inch and 6-inch terracotta pot, four to six plain white tea candles, a tile surface, some bricks to support the flower pot, and a metal pan or quarter coin or aluminum foil to cover the 4-inch clay pothole.